 Instructions

 - Season pork with salt & pepper and toss with 1 tablespoon cornstarch.
-Refrigerate 15 minutes (while you prepare the remaining ingredients).
+Refrigerate for 15 minutes (while you prepare the remaining ingredients).

 - Heat 1 tablespoon of oil over medium-high heat in a large pan.
-Stir fry pork in small batches until browned, (it does not need to be cooked all the way through).
+Stir fry pork in small batches until browned (it does not need to be cooked all the way through).
 Remove from pan and set aside.

 - Add the stir fry sauce and bring to a simmer.

-- Combine 1 tablespoon cornstarch with 2 tablespoons water and whisk into the boiling sauce a little bit at a time to reach desired consistency.
+- Combine 1 tablespoon cornstarch with 2 tablespoons water and whisk into the boiling sauce a little bit at a time to reach the desired consistency.

 - Add pork, pineapple and vegetables back to the pan and let simmer 2 minutes or just until heated through.